 |Optimal dough temp||78°-82°F|

 This is a fairly straightforward formula.
 BTW, in case you’re interested, both the Poolish and Levain flour contribute 14.25% each to the total flour.
+So if you want to scale this up, you can use that percentage to determine how much flour you’ll need for both.
 Without further ado, let’s get into the dough development!

 Make the Preferments